 Want to see more of Dubrovnik?
 Read Sunset at the Dubrovnik Cable Car.

-Why is it surprising?
+Why is it a cities that may surprise you?
 It is a little slice of the Ottoman Empire in Europe.

 Why is it surprising?
 Your nose will be surprised.